SvenBroeckling/phasesix-rulebook/published/magic_en.md

   * Fast Execution (3 spell points): The spell requires one less action, but at least 1 action.
 * Affinity (1 spell point): The element of the spell is changed.
 This initially has no effect in the game mechanics, but it can turn an acid spell into a fire spell, for example.
 * Shape (3 spell points): changes the shape of the spell, for example from a point to a sphere of certain diameter.
-* School (7 spell points): changes the school of the spell, for example from incantation to damage.
-This also changes the attribute on which what is cast.

 Spell templates can be added to any learned spell.
 To do this, note on the character sheet at the spell that it contains the special template, e.g. "Simple Healing (Powerful Spell)".